-The novel aims to offer readers a window into all that was lost during the purges, and relatedly, warn readers of the potential for government sanctioned terror to distort even the seemingly most unassailable truths — a mother’s love.
+The novel aims to offer readers a window into all that was lost during the purges, and relatedly, warn readers of the potential for government sanctioned terror to distort even the seemingly most unassailable truths — in this case, a mother’s love.
 Opening with a portrayal of Sofia Petrovna and her son’s devotion to the Soviet regime, Chukovskaya leaves no ambiguity as to the family’s innocence during the purge era.
 Sofia, an ordinary typist, has always been blindly supportive of the Soviet regime.
-Her only child and surviving family member, Kolya, is an enthusiastic and exemplary Soviet citizen; a passionate young supporter of the Soviet regime and all it stands for.
+Her only child and surviving family member, Kolya, is an enthusiastic and exemplary Soviet citizen, a passionate young supporter of the Soviet regime and all it stands for.
 Kolya is also a stellar student and party member, and even gets featured on the front page of Pravda, the official newspaper of the Communist Party — one of the Soviet society’s highest honors.

 Arrests continue, however, and creep increasingly closer to home: the director of the publishing house Sofia works at, whom she adored, is taken away.
 Then her closest friend, Natasha Frolenko, becomes a target of suspicion for speaking up against the senseless imprisonments, eventually being blacklisted from employment.
 Finally, and most devastatingly, her son Kolya is arrested, despite his fervent support for the regime and noteworthy contributions to Soviet society.